Substance Abuse Treatment

 Are you showing signs of oxycodone abuse?
 Contact Atlantic Recovery Center to get help.

 Atlantic Recovery Center is an Oxycodone Addiction Treatment Program in South Florida

 If you need help, we are here.
-At our oxycodone rehab center in south Florida, we can help you find the best treatment plan through our initial assessment, opioid detox, and ongoing outpatient recovery.
+At our oxycodone rehab center in South Florida, we can help you find the best treatment plan through our initial assessment, opioid treatment, and ongoing recovery.

 With our oxycodone addiction treatment in South Florida, your ongoing recovery might include medication to help you manage persistent withdrawal symptoms, counseling, and therapy.
 Individual and group therapy can help you figure out which behaviors might have contributed to your substance abuse and what healthier coping strategies you can apply.

 This is where you have the most significant room for personalization.
 During your assessment, you can work with our team to approve the list of psychotherapies and evidence-based practices that we incorporate into your recovery.